MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ml-prediction-mgmt/ml-prediction-management-overview.md

 ---
-title: Using ML Prediction Management API | Microsoft Docs
+title: Using ML Prediction Management | Microsoft Docs
-description: Provides an overview of the methods in each phase.
+description: Provides an overview of the methods in codeunit 2003 to use in each phase of implementing a predictive model.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf